indeedhat/nvim-kragle/README.md

 I can think of no reason why this would not work on other linux distributions although it is as of yet untested.

-As for windows/osx it is totally untested as i dont use osx for development and currently dont run windows at all
+As for windows it is totally untested as i currently dont run windows at all

-The binary is prebuilt and included in the repo so should not need go to be installed on the machine to work
+The binary is prebuilt and included in the repo so should not need go to be installed on the machine to work (linux only)

 ** This is a neovim plugin and has no support for vanilla vim **

 ## Installation
-Vim Plug\
+It can of course be installed with your package manager of choice, mine is Plug Vim Plug\
-`Plug 'indeedhat/kragle'`\
+`Plug 'indeedhat/kragle'`

+### Aditional steps for osx
+The binary shipped in this repo is built for linux and will not work on osx.\
+To get kragle working on osx you will need to have go >= 1.11 installed
+    - cd into the kragle location, on with Plug this is ~/.vim/plugged/nvim-kragle
+    - rebuild `go build .`

 ## Options
 `g:kragle_log_path` default ""\